Keeping Your Eyes Healthy is Our Top Priority

 - other physical illness or disease

-The AOA recommends that children wearing eyeglasses or contact lenses have their eyes examined at least every 12 months or according to their eye doctor’s instructions.
-Consult with our Norwalk optometric team for personalized recommendations.
+The AOA recommends that children wearing eyeglasses or contact lenses have their eyes examined at least every 12 months or according to their eye doctor's instructions.
+Consult with our Norwalk optometric team for personalized recommendations to correct vision issues and help a child succeed.

 What Happens During An Eye Exam?